Lamaro25/Customdesignsla-site/content/bracelets/charm/hammered-oval-charm-bracelet.md

 </div>

 ## Overview
-The Hammered Oval Charm Bracelet is designed for everyday wear with a refined, handcrafted aesthetic.
+The Hammered Oval Charm Bracelet is designed for everyday wear with a clean, understated presence.
-Its oval cable links feature subtle hammered facets that catch light naturally, creating depth and movement without overpowering the piece.
+Its oval cable chain features subtle hammered facets that reflect light naturally while maintaining a lightweight, comfortable feel on the wrist.

-Finished with a **CDLA bronze hallmark charm** featuring the signature honeycomb texture, this bracelet quietly represents the brand’s craftsmanship and identity.
+Finished with the **CDLA bronze hallmark charm**, featuring the signature honeycomb texture, this piece serves as a quiet marker of craftsmanship and brand identity without overpowering the design.

- ## Breakdown
-- **Solid .925 Sterling Silver Chain** — built for daily wear and long-term durability
-- **Hammered Oval Cable Links** — subtle hand-finished texture for natural light reflection
-- **CDLA Bronze Hallmark Charm** — signature honeycomb design representing craftsmanship
-- **Secure Lobster Clasp** — easy on/off with a reliable, comfortable fit
-- **Made-to-Order Sizing** — crafted to your selected wrist size for proper proportion

 **Total: $56 USD**

 ## Specifications
 - **Material:** Solid .925 Sterling Silver
 - **Accent:** CDLA Bronze Hallmark Charm
-- **Link Style:** Oval cable chain
+- **Chain Style:** Oval cable link
-- **Finish:** Polished with hand-hammered facets
+- **Finish:** Polished with hand-applied hammered texture
 - **Closure:** Lobster clasp
 - **Sizes Available:**
-- Petite — 6 5/8 in (S)
+  Petite — 6 5/8 in (S)
-- Standard — 7 1/4 in (M)
+  Standard — 7 1/4 in (M)
-- Generous — 8 in (L)
+  Generous — 8 in (L)
-- Extra — 8 3/8 in (XL)
+  Extra — 8 3/8 in (XL)
 - **Crafted:** Hand-assembled in Del Rio, Texas

 ## Notes
-- Designed for daily wear and charm compatibility
-- Lightweight and comfortable fit
-- Signature CDLA bronze honeycomb hallmark
+- Designed to be worn on its own or paired with additional charms
+- Balanced weight for all-day comfort without bulk
+- Bronze hallmark charm will naturally develop character over time
-- Each bracelet is hand-finished; minor variations are natural
+- Each bracelet is individually assembled; subtle variations are part of the process